moi90/polytaxo/README.md

 - **Flexible Hierarchical Structure:** Create and manipulate taxonomies with both hierarchical and polyhierarchical relationships.
 - **Descriptor-Based Classification:** Use descriptors to define, negate, and query hierarchical structures.
 - **Conflict Resolution:** Handle conflicting descriptors with customizable conflict resolution strategies (`replace`, `skip`, `raise`).
-- **Virtual Nodes:** Define nodes with complex descriptions that don't exist in the primary hierarchy.
 - **Expression Parsing:** Parse and apply complex expressions to match or modify descriptions.
 - **Probability-Based Classification:** Generate descriptions based on probability distributions over nodes.
+- **Parsing of Linear Hierarchies:** Parse linear hierarchies to obtain PolyTaxo descriptions.
+  **Virtual Nodes** define complex descriptions so that compound names that don't exist in the primary hierarchy can be broken down into simpler concepts.

 ## Usage Examples